 The Conditional Release Program provides supervision and support to individuals found Not Guilty by Reason of Mental Disease or Defect (NGI) of criminal activity and released into the community either directly by a court or after treatment at one of the state's mental health institutions.
 This program manages risk to the community by addressing the individual's unique safety and security needs.
 This work is performed in partnership with staff at the Department of Corrections, Division of Community Corrections; Mendota Mental Health Institute; Winnebago Mental Health Institute; and community service providers.

 Court Liaison Services Program

 The Court Liaison Services Program provides education and consultation to Wisconsin's judiciary system on case under Wis.
 Stat. ch.
 971. It also tracks these cases and collects data on these proceedings in an effort to ensure statutory timeframes are followed and client treatment needs are met.
-The Department of Health Services contacts with Wisconsin Community Services, Inc. to manage this program.
+The Department of Health Services contracts with Wisconsin Community Services, Inc. to manage this program.

 Opening Avenues to Reentry Success (OARS)